discord-py-ui/discord-ui/docs/source/index.rst

 discord-ui documentation!
 ======================================================

-Welcome to the discord message components docs!
+Welcome to the discord-ui docs!
 This is a "extension" (I guess) or whatever you want to call it for `discord.py <https://github.com/Rapptz/discord.py>`__

 We (`Redstone <https://github.com/RedstoneZockt>`__ and me) decided to create a pip package for the